nickschuetz/ocpdoom/README.md

 ## Building and Deploying DOOM

-Once you’re logged into your OpenShift cluster using `oc` the process of building and deploying the “ocpdoom” image is made very simple.
+Once you’re logged into your OpenShift cluster using `oc` the process of building and deploying the "ocpdoom” image is made very simple.

 1. Create some OpenShift Projects in which DOOM and it’s monsters will reside by running the following command from a terminal shell: